Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 #### Retention and archival periods

-The data collected by the Traceability Agent are retained for specified amounts of time before being automatically archived.
+The Usage and Metrics data collected by the Traceability Agent are retained for specified amounts of time before being automatically archived.

 | Source            | Retention period                               | Archival period |
 |-------------------|------------------------------------------------|-----------------|